Environmental Stressors Research

 Pharmaceuticals cause histological changes in zebrafish kidney

 Much research has documented that human pharmaceuticals are present in our surface waters due to release with wastewater effluent.
 The release of pharmaceuticals into the environment is a large concern because these compounds are designed with inherent biological activity and physiological pathways are highly conserved across vertebrates.
 Thus, we expect that pharmaceuticals will have biological activity in aquatic vertebrates such as fish.
-Our research has focused on four major pharmaceuticals consistently found in wastewater effluent and surface waters: acetaminophen (common analgesic), carbamazepine (anti-epileptic and mood stabilizer), gemfibrozil (lipid regulator), and venlafaxine (anti-depressant).
-Most recently, we have started to experiment with metformin, a type 2 diabetes medication.
+Our research has focused on four major pharmaceuticals consistently found in wastewater effluent and surface waters: acetaminophen (common analgesic), carbamazepine (anti-epileptic and mood stabilizer), gemfibrozil (lipid regulator), venlafaxine (anti-depressant) and metformin (a type 2 diabetes medication).
+In the last year, we have begun studies on liquid crystal monomers, electronic waste chemicals that are newly emerging as contaminants of concern.

 Using environmentally relevant concentrations and chronic exposures, we have exposed zebrafish to single pharmaceuticals, pharmaceutical mixtures and diluted wastewater effluent to assess reproductive, developmental, histological, transcriptomic and multi-generational impacts.
 We are exploring whether the effects of exposure to these compounds are through their mechanism of action in humans.
 We use rainbow trout to determine the physiological implications of pharmaceutical exposure in fish.
 We also determined effects on the brown and green hydra, important freshwater cnidarians!
 This research uses a wide array of techniques from basic histology and enzyme immunoassays, to microarray and microinjection approaches.